-The gardens of Furano are where such landscapes can be viewed.
-July through August is the best time for viewing them and is when they are visited by many tourists coming from all over the world.
+The gardens of Furano are famous for their floral landscapes.
+July through August is the best time for visiting Furano and is when the area is visited most by many tourists from all over the world.

 Biei is an area noted for the mysterious blue of Aoiike, the famous “Blue Pond”, plus the beautiful expanses of hilly landscapes, and Asahiyama Zoo, the most northern one in Japan.
 This is not only an area prominent as a farm belt, but also for the charm of its cuisine which uses local wheat and produce.

 What sort of places are Furano and Biei?

 Furano and Biei are located almost exactly in the center of Hokkaido.
 Gentle hills spread out from the foot of the Tokachidake mountain range and as far as the eye can see the scene is one of a patchwork of fields cultivating wheat, potatoes, and other crops.